 Approved and adopted by the Marshall County Public Library Board of Trustees on October 24, 2002.

 The Marshall County Public Library System welcomes children to use its facilities and services.
-However, the responsibility for the care, safety and behavior of children using the library rests with the parent/guardian or caregiver.
+However, the responsibility for the care, safety and behavior of children using the library rests with the parent, guardian or caregiver.
 A caregiver must be at least 16 years of age.
-Library staff members have many duties and cannot supervise children nor act as a substitute for daycare.
+The Library is not an alternative to daycare.
+Unlike a daycare facility, the library is not a closed environment.

 Where can I connect?